bgachara/bgachara.github.io/posts/databases.md

     - A tuple is a sequence of bytes, it's job of the DBMS to interpret those bytes into attribute types and values.
     - Each tuple is prefixed with a header that contain meta-data and attribute data, i.e visibility info(concurrency control), Bitmap for NULL values.
     - We don't need to store meta-data about the schema.
+    - Word-aligned tuples
+      - All attributes in a tuple must be word aligned to enable the CPU to access it without any unexpected behaviour or additional work.
+      - Problems with reading data that spans word boundaries
+        - Perform extra reads, execute two reads to load the appropriate parts of the data word and reassemble them.
+        - Random reads, read some unexpected combination of bytes assembled into a 64-bit word.
+        - Reject, throw an exception and hope app handles it.
+      - Solutions
+        - Padding, add empty bits after attributes to ensure that tuple is word aligned.
+        - Reordering, switch the order of attributes in the tuples' physical layout to make sure they are aligned.
     - DBMS can physically denormalize related tuples and store them together in the same page. reduce i/o but make updates expensive.
   - Insert a new Tuple
     - check page directory to find a page with a free slot.